Welcome to UNC Asheville!

 In spring 2013, we welcomed the University Veteran Alliance - UNC Asheville's own Veteran Student Organization!
 The University Veteran Alliance is a student organization open to all veteran and non-veteran students interested in veteran affairs at UNC Asheville.

-The mission of the University Veterans Alliance is to bring together student veterans at UNC Asheville together with each other and with other students to build camaraderie and to develop relationships with the university and the city of Asheville.
+The mission of the University Veterans Alliance is to bring student veterans at UNC Asheville together with each other and with other students to build camaraderie and to develop relationships with the university and the city of Asheville.
 This organization works to raise awareness of veterans on campus and the challenges they face along with the unique strengths that they bring to the university environment.
 Through service, this organization seeks to develop a culture of citizenship in the local community.
 Anyone interested is welcome to participate regardless of veteran status.
-Keep up-to-date on the organization's upcoming events on the "Calendar" menu item on the menu bar on the right of your screen.
+Visit the Transition and Parent Programs calendar to find out about upcoming events with the Veteran Student Alliance.

 Military Task Force Committee

 A Military Task Force Committee is comprised of faculty and staff throughout the departments of UNC Asheville and meets twice every semester to discuss opportunities to support Veteran students on campus.
 These "UNC SERVES: Committee Meetings" are open to all faculty, staff and students.
-The dates are listed on the calendar.
+Dates for these meetings, along with all of our Veterans Programs and Services, are listed on the transition programs online calendar.

 Fellow on-campus veterans

 During Veteran's Day 2013, a group of on-campus veterans came together to talk about their post-service experiences.